 With Valentine’s Day tomorrow, you may be thinking of making something romantic for dinner.
 Why not start with this truly romantic appetizer?
 Salpicón de Mariscos is just a perfect entry platter to your amorous meal.
 You can mix as much or as little variety of seafood to this dish as you like.
-And talk about a super easy appetizer to make!
+And it is a super easy appetizer to make!

 Salpicón translates to hodgepodge or medley…hence Seafood Medley!
 This dish in Latin America is eaten with slight variations from one another.
 You do however, always see peppers, onions and tomatoes added to this dish but some add more citrus juice, add corn, eggs, black olives, green olives, capers etc…

 For this salpicón de mariscos, I mixed plump mussels, Argentinian shrimp and bay scallops.
 If you are lucky enough to find Argentinian pink shrimp, buy them, consume them, devour them.
 Cause they are just fabulous!
 They are very tasty and full of flavor.
 They almost taste like lobster!

 Salpicón de Mariscos is also so pretty and colorful, it’s perfect for Valentine’s Day!

 Serve in a martini glass…

 Or add your mixture to some mini phyllo cups or some tortilla chips…yummy!

 or serve on asian wonton spoons…